dictionaria/teanu/raw/intro.md

 Finally, current generations are also experiencing modern life, particularly in the towns of Lata and in the capital Honiara.
 In urban contexts, the pressure is high to replace indigenous languages such as Teanu with the country's national language **Solomon Islands Pijin** – an English-based creole that emerged during colonial times.
 All speakers of Teanu are bilingual in Pijin, and some loanwords from English actually enter Teanu through Pijin.

-All in all, about 6% of the Teanu lexicon consists of identifiable **borrowings**: 58 words borrowed from Polynesian, 18 from Solomons Pijin or English, 5 words from Mota in Vanuatu.
+All in all, about 6% of the Teanu lexicon consists of identifiable **borrowings**: 59 words borrowed from Polynesian, 19 from Solomons Pijin or English, 5 words from Mota in Vanuatu.
 As for the native lexicon, it proves quite original among other Oceanic languages: only 11.1% of entries can be traced back to Proto-Oceanic roots, while 82% of the lexicon has unclear origins.
 These innovative words probably result from three millennia of language-internal renewal of the lexicon – perhaps encouraged by a trend towards lexical differentiation.
 In particular, the vocabulary of Vanikoro languages shows extreme dissimilarities with other languages of the area (whether Utupua, Nendö or the Reefs), even though they supposedly belong to the same “Temotu” subgroup of Oceanic.
 (Whether that “Temotu” subgroup is effectively warranted, is a matter for further historical research.)

+&nbsp;

 ## Methodology and data sources

 When I began studying it, Teanu was known mostly through wordlists (Tryon & Hackmann 1983), and from a grammatical sketch (Tryon 2002).

 Due to its difficult access, I've had only two occasions to visit the island of Vanikoro.
 One was an archaeological expedition in April-May 2005, organised around the fate of French navigator Jean François de Lapérouse ([_Laperusi_](../units/teanu-Laperusi_1) in Teanu), who had perished on the island in 1788.
+My role in that multidisciplinary project was to document the memory of that early encounter that is still vivid in the islanders’ oral tradition (François 2008); for that purpose, I first needed to familiarise myself with the island's indigenous languages.

 My second trip was in 2012, with a group of geologists who took me with them for a brief visit to the island; I took that opportunity to collect more data on the island's two moribund languages Lovono and Tanema.
 To these two short stays, I was able to add a couple encounters with Teanu speakers – in Paris in 2008, in Honiara in 2017; and recently, regular contact with speakers through social media.

 Altogether, my linguistic exposure to the language of Teanu was about 29 days in total.
 But thanks to my knowledge of nearby Vanuatu languages, and to a linguistic questionnaire I had designed (François 2019), I was able to speak and understand Teanu early enough to hold conversations.

 My methodology in the field combined language learning, targeted elicitation, and the recording of spontaneous speech in the form of conversations or narratives.
-Out of the [73 items](https://tiny.cc/AF-ark_Teanu) I recorded in Teanu, 43 were narratives; I transcribed 22 of these with the help of native speakers, yielding a corpus of 18,800 words.
+Out of the 73 items I recorded in Teanu, 43 were narratives; I transcribed 22 of these with the help of native speakers, yielding a digital corpus of 18,800 words.
 Among those transcribed texts, [several are displayed online](https://tiny.cc/AF-ark_Teanu), in open access (_Pangloss collection_, CNRS).

 &nbsp;
 <div style="clear:both;"></div>